gucluahmt/gucluahmt/README.md

 - **Charles Schwab Thinkorswim - Trade Analytics**
   Execution analysis pipeline with anomaly detection and reporting

+Each project reflects hands-on experience with real-life scenarios in institutional finance — ranging from anomaly detection in execution logs to trade order classification pipelines.
 <!--
 **gucluahmt/gucluahmt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.